jackbullen/Course-API/README.md

 # course-API

-This is an Django application programming interface (API) that I will use with a front end application.
+This is a Django application programming interface (API) that I will use with a front end application.
 I would also like to modify it to include a Student model and make a course management system.

 Files of interest are